 And these two things make the perfect recipe for varicose veins.
 The more you smoke, the more your veins are unable to properly function, and the worse your varicose veins will get.

-The scariest part about this is that not only are you putting yourself at risk of developing some unsightly veins on your legs, you are putting your entire body at major risk, particularly your heart.
+The scariest part about this is that not only are you putting yourself at risk of developing some unsightly veins on your legs, but you are also putting your entire body at major risk, particularly your heart.